-Gender identity is an individual's sense of self along a spectrum of gender that is expressed differently across individuals.
-Gender as a construct is influenced by societal expectations and definitions associated with being feminine or masculine (Northwestern University, Searle Center for Advancing Learning & Teaching, n.d.).
+Gender identity refers to an individual's sense of self along a spectrum of gender that is expressed differently by each person.
+Gender expression can relate to the way a person externally communicates their gender identity and is influenced by societal and cultural expectations and definitions typically associated with being feminine or masculine (Human Rights Campaign, n.d.).
 Sexuality and sexual orientation are different from gender identity and expression.
 Gender identity is not the same as a person's romantic or emotional orientation.
 Gender identity may not align with the gender a person was assigned at birth, their legal sex, or how their identity is physically presented to others.
-Similar to the use of Latinx to reflect gender inclusivity in identity naming, womxn is also used to include nonbinary or trans women.